 • Digital Communication Receivers (Satellite and Freeview set top boxes).

-• Internal power and telecoms cables run close together at the End User.
+• Internal power and telecom cables run close together at the End User.

-Is there anything I can do to try track down the source of REIN?
+~ Is there anything I can do to try track down & identify the source of REIN?

 Be aware that any noise heard on the radio is not always affecting your DSL connection, and you may still have REIN issues in the area which will not be picked up @ 612Khz as REIN is often notoriously difficult to pin-point.
 This method can be a bit hazy so don’t rely on it completely by any means.